 Trail Info: Handies Peak Southwest Slopes

 Nestled in Colorado’s most stunning mountain range, the San Juans, Handies Peak takes the cake for the most beautiful of the easiest Colorado 14ers.
-As one of the best beginner mountain climbs in Colorado, the dramatic views go on for days as you make your way up the grassy Southwest Slopes.
+As one of the best 14ers for beginners, the dramatic views go on for days as you make your way up the grassy Southwest Slopes.
 The approach (or trail before the real grind starts) offers beautiful views of the mountain cirque.

 The Tallest Mountain in Colorado: Mt Elbert